Unnecessary database access when IssueQuery class is defined

 I ran all tests locally and they passed.

-#5 Updated by Kevin Fischer 8 months ago
+#5 Updated by Kevin Fischer about 1 year ago

 Is there any chance this change will be considered for the next version?